handley-lab/anesthetic/README.rst

 First, for large numbers of samples, kernel density estimation is slow, or inaccurate.
 There are now better state-of-the-art kernel density estimators, such as `fastKDE <https://pypi.org/project/fastkde/>`__, which ameliorate many of these difficulties.

 Second, existing tools can make it painfully difficult to define new parameters.
 Take for example the default cosmomc chain, which defines ``omegabh2``, but not ``omegab``.
-The transformation is easy, since ``omegab = omegabh2/ (H0/100)**2``, but writing this simple line in code is not easy.
-This tool solves this issue by storing the samples as a pandas array, for which the relevant code for defining the above new parameter would be
+The transformation is easy, since ``omegab = omegabh2/ (H0/100)**2``, but writing this simple transformation in code is not easy. anesthetic solves this issue by storing the samples as a pandas array, for which the relevant code for defining the above new parameter would be

 .. code:: python